TimJones7/TimJones7/README.md

 <br/>
 <hr/>

-- 🔭 I’m currently working on **TimKit!**
+- 🔭 I’m currently working on **Distancing myself from technology!**

 - 🌱 I’m currently learning **To drink more water**

-- 💬 Ask me about **Anything Cloud, Linode, AWS, IaC, Automation, Machine Learning, CI/CD, Databases, Networking, Novel Solutions**
+- 💬 Ask me about **Anything Cloud, Linode, AWS, IaC, Automation, Machine Learning, CI/CD, Databases, Networking, Novel Solutions, and why technology is pure evil and a waste of time**

 - ⚡ Fun fact: **You're now aware that the back left side of your head itches**